 There are eight types of B-vitamins.
-Together, they’re called vitamin B-complex.
+Together, they’re called the vitamin B-complex.
 You can find them in a variety of foods, including whole grains, red meat, poultry, fish, leafy vegetables, and more.
 You can often find them marketed as supplements as well.
-If you have a balanced diet, there is every chance you can get your full complement of vitamin B-complex through that instead of needing supplements.
+If you have a balanced diet, there is every chance you can get your full complement of vitamin B-complex through your diet instead of needing supplements.

 There are many beliefs and benefits associated with B-complex vitamins: